 As the world’s largest aerospace professional society, AIAA has an important role in the national public policy debate.
 Toward that end, AIAA public policy papers are prepared to convey educational and informational material and may express opinions of and recommendations for action by the government (the U.S. Congress, executive branch departments/agencies, and state legislatures) to address issues of interest or concern to our members.
-They are a mechanism by which AIAA members contribute to crafting or implementing government solutions to problems.
-Any AIAA member may initiate a policy paper on aerospace issues for distribution to external audiences by following these
+They are a mechanism by which AIAA members contribute to crafting or influencing government solutions to problems.
+Policy papers are developed and approved for distribution to external audiences according to following the guidelines agreed upon by the PPC.

-- AIAA Information Paper – The least formal of the policy papers, an Information Paper provides information only on a particular topic but does not make any formal policy recommendations.
-Information papers are subject to approval at the Section, Technical Program or Standing Committees level.
+A paper that provides information only on a particular topic and does not make any formal policy recommendations.
+They may be written to support the Institute’s Key Issues.
+Information papers are subject to approval at the Section, Technical, Program, and/or Standing Committee level.

-- AIAA Position Paper – An AIAA Position Paper provides an objective and balanced study with a clear AIAA position on the best course of action by government to address issues of interest or concern to AIAA members.
-These papers are subject to approval by the Board of Directors and the prerequisite reviews and approval by the PPC and the Technical Activities Committee (TAC).
-Please review the
+A paper that provides an objective and balanced study with a clear AIAA position on the best course of action by government, industry, academia, or other stakeholders to address an issue of interest or concern to AIAA members.
+At a minimum, these papers are subject to review and approval by the PPC and the Board of Trustees.